adamtorres/importing-tutorial/readme.md

 Now, lets say you've created a script and want to test a function within the script.
 You either need to set it up so it calls just what you want when executed as `python your_script.py` or you can import the script in the interactive prompt and call the function directly.

 Importing a file actually executes the file.
+The `first.py` script has a `print` statement outside of any defined functions.
 Running the script as `python first.py` will have the following output.

 ```
 This print is not inside of a function.